aviralkumar2907/MMCE/README.md

 ```bash
 python get_insights.py --file_name=<MMCE file name> --baseline_file_name=<Baseline File Name> --T=<Temperature for Baseline>
 ```
 Usually the temperature for 20 Newsgroups baseline lies in the range of 0.3-0.4 (as found out by minimizing NLL with respect to only T).
+For MMCE, the temperature lies around 0.85.

 ## Dependencies
 Tensorflow (>1.4), Keras (for preprocessing text files), Numpy, Python